 The star of Christmas Eve is the national dish of codfish; indeed, codfish with everything (Bacalhau com Todos).

-Primarily the classic entree preparation is a simple salted and boiled filet (Bacalhau da Consoada).
-The bacalhau is drizzled with olive oil and accompanied by boiled potatoes and cabbages.
+The time-honored entree preparation is a simple salted and boiled filet (Bacalhau da Consoada).
+The bacalhau is drizzled with olive oil and accompanied by boiled potatoes and cabbage.

 The following day, any codfish leftovers from Christmas Eve (Roupa Velha) are refreshed and served again at Christmas lunch.